 The Company has launched its new website at "www.meryllionres.com".
-The Company is in the process of taking down the previous website, which is outdated.

 CORPORATE ACTIVITY

 (i) Option Agreement with Mt Turner

 On April 26, 2022, the Company announced it had reached terms with Essex Minerals Inc. ("Essex") for an arm's length option and earn-in joint venture on the Mt Turner copper-molybdenum and Drummer Fault gold projects in north Queensland, Australia.